Last Updated on August 30, 2024 by Rebecca Lake

 For example, that might mean waiting until after 8 or 9 pm to do laundry or run the dishwasher.
 Now, does doing laundry that late at night sound like a good time?

 Not really.
-But if you want to save on electric it’s worth considering making a change to your regular routine.
+But if you want to save on electricity it’s worth considering making a change to your routine.

 Bonus tip: Always run full loads.